TheMC2005/sea-survival-game/README.md

 - **Survival Mechanics**: Maintain your health, hunger, and thirst levels while surviving against natural elements and wildlife.
 - **Progressive Difficulty**: The further you explore, the more challenging the game becomes.

-### Prerequisites

-Before you begin, ensure you have the following installed on your system:

-- [Unity Hub](https://unity.com/download) (for Unity version management)

 ### Cloning the Repository

 To clone the project to your local machine, run: